drewrotunno/FlexDDS/README.md

  Control via MATLAB for the WieserLabs FlexDDS

 depends on the tcpip() function in the Instrument Control Toolbox

+In the MATLAB directory, right-click the top folder FlexDDS, Add to Path >> Selected Folders and Subfolders to access all functions.
+Will need to similarly remove and re-add if any subsequent folder management happens.

 Used Matlab's TCPIP to open a connection, then prints and scans like a file or something.